 In the City's Public Works & Utilities Department (Department), the Title VI Coordinator is responsible for administering/ensuring implementation of the Title VI Program for Federal financial assistance from the Department of Transportation thru ADOT and FHWA.
-Within the Department, Paul Young (Principal Engineer-Construction, Capital Projects Division) (480-782-3146), is the Title VI Coordinator.
+Within the Department, Dan Haskins, Capital Improvements Division Manager/CA Agency Liaison (480-782-3335), is the Title VI Coordinator.
 Additionally, Janece Ray (Contract Compliance Analyst) (480-782-3331), assists with Title VI responsibilities.
-Overall management of the Capital Projects Division is the responsibility of Andrew Goh (Capital Projects Manager/City Engineer).
 The organizational chart is provided in Appendix C. The Title VI Coordinator reports through the command chain to the Capital Projects Manager/City Engineer and Department Director.